 MATHESON offers a wide range of purifiers including oxygen removing, moisture removing, and oil (hydrocarbon) removing types.

-To improve and support laboratory performance, MATHESON now offers PUR-Gas™, an innovative series of cartridge-type and in-line purifiers for point-of use applications.
-These systems allows easy replacement of the exhausted cartridges within seconds without the use of any hand tools, thus minimizing operating downtime.
+To improve and support laboratory performance, MATHESON offers PUR-Gas, an innovative series of cartridge-type and in-line purifiers for point-of-use applications.
+These systems allow easy replacement of the exhausted cartridges within seconds without the use of any hand tools, thus minimizing operating downtime.

 Filters are used to remove particulate matter from the gas stream in which they are deployed.
 The ideal placement of filters is just before the point-of-use of the gas, in order to trap any particles generated in the delivery line or from the source.

 They utilize various types of filtration media for a specific application to limit travel of particulates by size through them.
 The size (diameter) of the smallest particles removed is expressed as the performance rating of the filter, generally expressed as microns.

 MATHESON offers high purity depth filters that provide 100% filtration efficiency at a 0.2 micron level.
 Membrane and ceramic type filters have a 100% filtration efficiency rating at a .01 micron level.